Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Theory

-Based on its varying intensity profile and structured spatial distribution (Figure \ref{fig:Figure2_Example_PixelLevelVariance}), the pixel-level gradient $\mathbf{J}^{ij}$ can be further decomposed into 2) a maximum component and 3) residual components.
-2) The \textit{maximum variance} $\mathbf{\sigma}_{ij}^{max}$ is calculated by taking the maximum of $\mathbf{J}^{ij}$, namely picking the pixel $\mathbf{\hat{S}}^{0}_{kl}$ with the maximum noise contribution to the pixel $\mathbf{\hat{S}}^{ij}$.
-Indices $kl=ij$ happens to coincide, suggesting that the main source of noise for a given output pixel originates from the same input pixel coordinate.
-Thus, the maximum variance is also termed as eigenpixel variance.
-This term describes the linear noise characteristics of the network, relying on the input-output pixel pair.
+2) To elucidate the structure of the Jacobian (Equation~\ref{eq:calculation_J}), we decompose $\mathbf{J}^{ij}$ into a \textit{maximum component} and \textit{residual component}s, reflecting distinct noise intensity sources and spatial profiles.
+The maximum variance, $\sigma^{ij}_{\text{max}}\in \mathbb{R}$, corresponds to the largest element of $\mathbf{J}^{ij}$, identifying the input pixel $\mathbf{\hat{s}}^{(0)}_{mn}\in \mathbb{C}^{n_c^{(0)}}$ with the strongest noise contribution to output pixel $\hat{s}_{\text{rec}}^{ij}$.
+Notably, the maximum, i.e., primary noise source, often occurs when the input-output pixel coordinate coincide, i.e., $(m,n)=(i,j)$.
+The \textit{eigenpixel} term $g^{ij}_{\text{eigen}} \in \mathbb{R}$ captures the linear noise characteristics governed by the privileged interdependence of each input-output pixel pair.

-3) The \textit{residual variance} $\mathbf{\sigma}_{ij}^{res}$ is determined by canceling the maximum contribution in $\mathbf{J}^{ij}$ and considering the rest, that is canceling the eigenpixel contribution $\mathbf{J}^{ij}_{ij}=0$.
-Introduced by the nonlinear part of the architecture, the residual variance denotes the net pixel intensity contribution of all input pixels $\mathbf{\hat{S}}^{0}_{kl\neq ij}$ to the output pixel $\mathbf{\hat{S}}^{ij}$, regardless of whether they fall in the noise or signal intensity domain.
-Thus the name pixel contamination.

-Due to the equidistant k-space undersampling, the signal intensity pattern of the object is reflected on the projected variance maps.
-This makes $R$-fold replicated eigenpixel copies stand out on the pixel contamination, termed as replica pixels.